sbergercnmc/duonovo/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# duoNovo: idnetification of de novo variants from single parent-proband duos
+# duoNovo: Identification of de novo variants from single parent-proband duos

 <!-- badges: start -->
 <!-- badges: end -->